We may earn income from links in this post. Please read this Disclosure for details.

 If you’re attending the San Miguel Writers Conference, it’s worth planning ahead to make sure you factor in enough time to experience all the wonderful things there are to do in the magical city of San Miguel de Allende, Mexico.

-Here’s why you should attend as well as some tips on the best things to do in San Miguel de Allende during the San Miguel Writers Festival.
+Here’s why you should attend this writers festival as well as some tips on the best things to do in San Miguel de Allende while you’re there:

 1. Mix and Mingle at the San Miguel Writers Conference and Festival